-TennCan's efforts are supported by a broad network of local, regional and statewide volunteers and organizations: school groups, garden clubs, hunting and fishing organizations, social-service agencies, scrap processors, farmers, manufacturers, environmental organizations, tourism councils, chambers of commerce, numerous county commissions and sheriffs offices and a growing number of Tennessee legislators.
+TennCan's efforts are supported by a broad network of individuals and local, regional and statewide groups and businesses: schools, garden clubs, farm bureaus, hunting and fishing organizations, social-service agencies, processors, manufacturers, environmental organizations, tourism councils, chambers of commerce, numerous county commissions and sheriffs offices and a growing number of Tennessee legislators.
 It relies heavily on the reports, data and guidance of the Container Recycling Institute (CRI), a California-based research and advocacy nonprofit organization with an international reputation for objectivity, expertise and collaboration across all sectors of the recycling and policy-making worlds.

-The campaign is overseen by Marge Davis, president of Scenic Tennessee, a past member of the Governor's Advisory Council for Keep Tennessee Beautiful, and a member of the CRI executive board.
+The campaign is coordinated by Marge Davis, president of Scenic Tennessee, a past member of the Governor's Advisory Council for Keep Tennessee Beautiful, and since 2009 a member of the CRI executive board.
 Marge, who has a doctorate in English from Vanderbilt University, is an award-winning conservation writer with a particular interest in conservation history and resource management.
 Before she left the salary-earning world in 2001 to become a full-time volunteer, she was publications editor for the Waste Reduction Assistance Program of the University of Tennessee's Center for Industrial Services (part of the Institute for Public Service and the Tennessee Manufacturing Extension Partnership), where she profiled the resource-conservation efforts and success stories of dozens of Tennessee businesses, from the very large to the very small.
-She also has written widely for a host of Tennessee conservation publications, including The Tennessee Conservationist (magazine of the Tennessee Department of Environment and Conservation) and Tennessee Wildlife (magazine of the Tennessee Wildlife Resources Agency).
+She has written widely for a host of Tennessee conservation publications, including The Tennessee Conservationist (magazine of the Tennessee Department of Environment and Conservation) and Tennessee Wildlife (magazine of the Tennessee Wildlife Resources Agency).
 Her 1997 book, Sportsmen United: The Story of the Tennessee Conservation League, is considered the most authoritative account to date of the conservation history of Tennessee starting in the 1800s.